binhq/apis/README.md

 it's quite easy to create APIs supporting both REST and gRPC protocols.

+## Versioning

+Versioning tries to follow Google's versioning model of APIs:

+- Alpha versions are highly subject of change
+- Beta versions are being tested actively
+- Stable versions are production ready (new versions are released upon BC break)

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.